Investing in Mobile Home Parks

 Another consideration is the service of utilities to the park which is also closely related to location.
 Most preferred is one that has full city services such as city water and sewer along with garbage pickup, hydro and cable TV.
 These can be more expensive at the outset but translate into easier management and upkeep.
 That said, it is good to also consider ‘non city serviced parks’ as there are many.
 These parks may be serviced by their own water wells, septic systems, lagoons, or onsite sewage treatment plants.
 If regularly maintained these can all function very efficiently and possibly at lower costs.

-When evaluating a park the overall condition and often ‘first impression’ is important.
+When evaluating a mobile home park, the overall condition and often ‘first impression’ is important.
 Some properties show the immediate ‘pride of ownership’ while others are neglected and in much need of repair & maintenance.
 That said, both parks though different in appearance can provide the same returns at the outset.
 However, over time the neglected one will have need of much more cost in repairs if not regularly maintained.